Sète: Transport

 Sète is the eastern starting point of the Canal du Midi, and the ending point of the Canal du Rhône à Sète.
 Its train station Gare de Sète is approximately 15 minutes by train from Montpellier, and is also served by long-distance trains to Bordeaux, Toulouse, Marseille and Paris.
 Car ferries sail between Sète and Morocco.

 Culture

 Sète is a centre of water jousting, and hosts a major tournament during the town festival, the St-Louis.

 Paul Valéry's poem Le Cimetière Marin, depicts the graveyard above Sète's harbour.
 Valéry is buried in the graveyard, and the nearby Paul Valéry Museum contains a collection of his drawings and manuscripts.

 Espace Georges-Brassens is a museum dedicated to the Sétois singer-songwriter.

 Agnès Varda's first film, La Pointe Courte, was filmed in the environs of Sète.

-Director Abdellatif Kechiche set his film 2007 The Secret of the Grain, Mektoub, My Love: Canto Uno (2017) and Mektoub, My Love: Intermezzo (2019) in Sète.
+Director Abdellatif Kechiche set his 2007 film The Secret of the Grain, Mektoub, My Love: Canto Uno (2017) and Mektoub, My Love: Intermezzo (2019) in Sète.

-De vrais mensonges (Beautiful Lies) is a 2010 French comedy-romance film, set in the town, starring Audrey Tautou and directed by Pierre Salvadori.
+The 2010 French romantic comedy film Beautiful Lies, directed by Pierre Salvadori and starring Audrey Tautou, was mostly shot in Sète.